Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 Ryoko: Oh, wow.

-And many of my friends thought that it was very unlikely that I would get something like that.
+And many of my friends thought it was very unlikely I would get something like that.
 But it happened.
-So, it is possible, but you need to keep trying and pushing, you know, as anything in life, until you find an opportunity.
+So, it is possible, but you need to keep trying and pushing, you know, as with anything in life, until you find an opportunity.
 And if you can show some Japanese skills, the employer might understand that you are serious about it, right?

 Ryoko: That’s true.
 OK, great.
 Well, that’s it from my side.